-Covid-19 post-pandemic significantly accelerated the growth of eCommerce in the US this year, with online sales reaching a level not previously expected until 2022.
+Covid-19 post-pandemic significantly accelerated the growth of eCommerce in the US in 2020.
+It is with online sales reaching a level not previously expected until 2022.
 In our Q3 US, US eCommerce sales jump 37% YoY in Q3 2020.

-- This game is getting crowded and crowded, and more players are joining to share your pies because eCommerce opportunities are not the secret anymore.
+- This game is getting crowded and crowded, and more players are joining to share your pies.
+It’s because eCommerce opportunities are not the secret anymore.

 In this article, I’ll talk about why retail media is becoming so important.
 By the end of the article, you can learn how to restrategize your e-commerce marketing, and deploy the next point of growth.

 What is Retail Media?